aybehrouz/argennon/proposal.md

 The winning tickets of the lottery of the round *r* need to be included in the block of the round *r*, otherwise they will be considered expired.
-Validation and prize distribution for the winning tickets of the round *r* will be done in the round *r + 1*.
+Validation and prize distribution for the winning tickets of the round *r* will be done in the round *r* + 1.
 This way, **the content of the challenge memory block could be kept secret during the lottery round.**
 Every winning ticket will get an equal share of the lottery prize.